EricDelerue/cardanode/README.md

 * Add the ability to retrieve only those portfolios which have the currency specified in the query.
 The data should be structured as above with positions as a property on each portfolio.
 * Add whatever features you think necessary to make this a production ready application but you don't need a complete implementation as long as samples of each of the key ideas that should be implemented are included.

-## Demo

-  Follow this link to see a [DEMO](http://dev.ericdelerue.com/cardanode/portfolios) of this app.

 ## Author:

 Eric Delerue